acmdas/das_fieldstones/morefieldstones2019.md

 ## That Antichrist Feeling
 Sun, 13 Jan 2019

-&ldquo;Surface plausibility, reasonableness, persuasiveness, enjoyability... yet all the time, underneath, nagging away at me&mdash;there a revulsion, a rising tide of suspicion.
-The 'balance' of 'evidence' suggests that these are 'well-meaning' people, saying things that have 'some value'... yet from the start, and all the time, there is this drum-beat of inner rejection.
+“Surface plausibility, reasonableness, persuasiveness, enjoyability... yet all the time, underneath, nagging away at me—there a revulsion, a rising tide of suspicion.
+The ‘balance’ of ‘evidence’ suggests that these are ‘well-meaning’ people, saying things that have ‘some value’... yet from the start, and all the time, there is this drum-beat of inner rejection.

-&ldquo;This is what I call That Antichrist feeling&mdash;that sense that I am here dealing with an Antichrist phenomenon...
+“This is what I call That Antichrist feeling—that sense that I am here dealing with an Antichrist phenomenon...

-&ldquo;It is the knowledge of my own heart that I am dealing with some person, institution or product that has (to some degree&mdash;perhaps unconsciously to itself) a rotten, corrupt, dishonest, manipulative heart.
+“It is the knowledge of my own heart that I am dealing with some person, institution or product that has (to some degree—perhaps unconsciously to itself) a rotten, corrupt, dishonest, manipulative heart.
 That is pretending to be on the side of God, while actually working against God...
-That is pretending to be on the side of God in order to work against God.&rdquo;&mdash;[Bruce Charlton](http://charltonteaching.blogspot.com/2019/01/that-antichrist-feeling.html)
+That is pretending to be on the side of God in order to work against God.”—[Bruce Charlton](http://charltonteaching.blogspot.com/2019/01/that-antichrist-feeling.html)

 ## Justice or Love
 Sun, 13 Jan 2019

-“It is going-against a very mainstream&mdash;especially Protestant&mdash;view of Christianity (and the emphasis of the Apostle Paul) when I say Christianity is not&mdash;or is hardly at all&mdash;about justice.
+“It is going-against a very mainstream—especially Protestant—view of Christianity (and the emphasis of the Apostle Paul) when I say Christianity is not—or is hardly at all—about justice.

 “Indeed, quite the opposite: the promise of Christ is that salvation comes to all who follow him in love—and that is a massive short-circuit of anything like justice.”—[Bruce Charlton](http://charltonteaching.blogspot.com/2019/01/christianity-is-not-much-about-justice.html)